marcwright/cloud-computing-essentials/TraditionalToModernContainerization/PracticalLab-ProvisionResourcesAndDeployAContainerizedApplication.md

 ![The ACI has a nice review blade that shows events on the container.
 An arrow points to the tab to connect to the container](images/09AzureContainerInstances/image0026.png)

-As you've seen in previous days, you can attach to the running container and run linux commands on the container itself for troubleshooting.
+Now you know that, should the need arise, you can attach to the running container and run linux commands on the container itself for troubleshooting.

 ## Additional Resources and Practice